rosesleni/Business-database/README.md

   iii.department-manager- This table shows all records of employees where they started work.

- iiii. -Salary- showing all records and details of their salaries.
+ iv. -Salary- showing all records and details of their salaries.

 Database Dependency Diagram

 ![ERD image](https://user-images.githubusercontent.com/72918495/103279845-c67a5880-4a09-11eb-8baa-ea8bce14cfb7.png)